iamaziz/scrapy-dash/README.md

 Note:
 > Generating the docsest is tested on Mac OS only.
 If anyone gets to try it on Windows, please let me know how it goes.

-> This docset is not part of the official library of Dash (However, it might be included later on under Users-contribution section).
-To add it to your own dash library, download it scrapy.docset folder and open it with Dash.
+> This docset is now available in Dash 2.1.0, under Other docsets > User Contributed.